G-Node/nix/docs/relacs.rst

 Whenever a RePro is started the start time (data time) is noted and ``nix::Tag`` is created.
 This indicates when and how long a RePro ran and links to respective metadata (settings of the RePro).
-The Tag refers to all event and continuous data traces (as ``references``).
+The Tag refers to all event and continuous data traces (as ``references`` `see here <tagging.html>`__ for more information of tagging).
 This allows for automatic data retrieval of the thus tagged segments of the data.